Types of Fertilizers

 Organic fertilizers are simply fertilizers made of natural materials, including livestock manure, bone meal, blood meal, fish meal, and/or compost.
 Organic fertilizers usually contain all three nutrients (N, P, and K) because it is difficult or impossible to separate them or remove one and keep the material organic.
 Organic fertilizers may also require you to apply more to your lawn than an inorganic fertilizer.
 This is because the concentration of the nutrients cannot be controlled like it can be when manufacturing inorganic fertilizers.
 For example, fish meal contains anywhere between 4 and 8% nitrogen while the phosphorus content can be anywhere between 4 and 6%.
 If you were to use fish meal to fertilizer your lawn at a rate recommended by turfgrass managers (typically a nitrogen number in the 20s) the application rate (total amount applied) would be much higher because of the low concentration of nitrogen.
 By doing this, however, you have also increased the amount of phosphorus being applied to your lawn, which can result in unused nutrients by your lawn and negative impacts to local waterways when it runs off.
 For example, if the phosphorus number on the bag is low, often so is the nitrogen number.
 Turf grass managers will often recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
 Even low phosphorus products can add up to large loads of phosphorus depending on how much is applied.

-Before you spend lots of money on fertilizer, you should check and see if your soil actually needs the added nutrients.
-A soil test is the best way to determine this.
-Soil testing means sending a sample of your lawn’s soil to a laboratory to learn what levels of nutrients currently exist.
+Before you spend lots of money on fertilizer, you should have your soil tested to see if your soil actually needs additional nutrients.
+Soil testing involves sending a sample of your lawn’s soil to a laboratory to learn what levels of nutrients currently exist.
 The test results also provide recommendations on what you may need (in terms of pH, nitrogen, phosphorus, and potassium) to help your lawn and other plants be healthy and grow their best.
-Professional soil tests typically cost around $20, depending on how simple or complex of an analysis you want conducted.
-The soil report you receive will allow you to plan your next steps.

 Reading Fertilizer Labels